NGEET/fates-docs/docs/source/fates_tech_note.rst

 conditions.
 However, because land use change away from primary lands is a one-way process, there cannot be steady-state conditions if land use change that includes such transition rates are nonzero.
-Thus the simplest steady-state conditions that do allow equilibration is the absence of land use, which we call 'potential vegetation mode'.
+Thus the simplest steady-state condition that does allow equilibration is the absence of land use, which we call 'potential vegetation mode'.
 In this case, a flag is set that asserts 100% primary land fraction and no harvest, until steady state conditions are met.
-This may also involve methods to accelerate soil organic matter spinup, which will thus also be in steady state with respect to no-land-use conditions.
+This may also involve methods to accelerate soil organic matter spinup, which will thus also be in steady state with respect to the no-land-use conditions.

 After sufficiently spun up steady-state conditions are achieved in potential vegetation mode, land use is introduced upon exiting